2d1zzy/amaze/README.md

 ### Chapter 3
 This chapter has been an introduction to CSS.
 The majority was easy to follow along to.
 The end of the chapter culminating in styling the "Amazeriffic" Web Application.

+### Chapter 4
+Here I added JavaScript and jquery, added functionality.
+I also used modern syntax such as `const` and `let`, with the help of Chatgpt.